Mafube/Data-Science-Road-Map/SQL/README.md

 - Use sample datasets to apply concepts in practical applications.
 - Explore additional resources and references provided in each section.

-This roadmap will help me gain proficiency in SQL, enabling me to work with databases confidently in data science and analytics projects.

-Happy Learning!